Los Angeles Child Custody Lawyer

 Child's Preference

 According to California law, if a child is mature enough to make an intelligent choice regarding custody, then the courts must consider that choice.
-A specific age is not required by law, but it makes sense that the older the child, the most likely he or she will be able to provide a mature decision.
+A specific age is not required by law, but it makes sense that the older the child, the more likely he or she will be able to provide a mature decision.
 Courts often balance the expression of a child's preference with other key case factors to arrive at a comprehensive custody decision that serves the child's ultimate best interests.

-Is California a Mother or Father State?
+Is California A Mother Or Father State?

 If the parents are married, California courts will determine custody based on the child’s best interests, not based on a preference for either parent.
 However, if the parents are unmarried, the mother has custody of the child until paternity is legally established, either via a paternity case or both parents signing a Voluntary Declaration of Paternity.
 This legal landscape presents unique challenges and opportunities for both parents aiming to secure favorable custody arrangements.

-Can a Father Get 50/50 Custody in California?
+Can A Father Get 50/50 Custody In California?

-What Is an Unfit Parent in California?
+What Is An Unfit Parent In California?

 The court may order a child custody evaluation to determine if a parent is unfit.
 The evaluator may consider: